 - Some Funky Shrinkage & Wrinklage - That sounds dirtier than it is.
 I just mean that because of the way these diapers are sewn, they never really lay as flat as they did when they were brand spankin' new.
 This doesn't affect much and isn't uncomfortable for baby, but it does require a bit of smoothing before securing.

 - Wet, Wet, Wet - Esembly’s inner layer is 100% organic cotton, which means that when baby pees, this layer gets 100% soaked.
 This doesn’t seem to bother babies and doesn’t cause a rash.
-That said, if you’re used to the wicking qualities of disposable diapers, this wetness can seem very weird.
+It's also very helpful for babies learning EC.
+However, if you’re used to the wicking qualities of disposable diapers, this wetness can seem very, very weird.
 Every time you change an Esembly diaper, you’ll have to handle the wet (pee-soaked) inner layer and find a place to set it down before you process it.
 (Pro tip: Use a wet bag.)
 If this grosses you out, you may be a better candidate for all-in-one diapers.

 - You Have to Buy Them Twice - Whether this is a pro or a con is debatable, but this is something you should know and understand.
 Esembly’s Size 1 diapers fit babies 7-17lbs and Size 2 diapers fit babies 18-35lbs.
 If you want to cloth diaper from birth, you’ll need to buy both sizes.
 For reference, a 50th percentile baby will hit 18 pounds sometime between 6-8 months of age.
 You could use disposables until baby is bigger, but just FYI, you’ll spend about $600 over 7 months for a premium brand like Pampers Pure or Dyper, versus ~$300 + ~$100 in laundry expenses for the Size 1 Esembly diapers over the same time period.

-Scroll to the end for my cloth diaper shopping list!
+Scroll to the bottom of this article for my shopping list with exact quantities!

 — NOT SOLD ON ESEMBLY DIAPERS? —